rob-ng15/Silice-Playground/DE10NANO/README.md

 The VGA output is a multiplexed bitmap and character display, with the bitmap __under__ the characters.
 To allow the bitmap to be displayed, set the corresponding character map to 0.

 * 640 x 480 256 colour { rrrgggbb } bitmap display
-* 80 x 30 256 colour { rrrgggbb } text display, using IBM 256 character ROM
+* 80 x 30 256 colour { rrrgggbb } text display, using IBM 8x16 256 character ROM
+* 80 x 4 2 colour blue/white text display, using IBM 8x8 256 character ROM as input/output terminal

 Each character has 3 attributes, character, foreground and background.